olowose-segun/Data-Science-Salary-Dashboard/README.md

 2. Is data analysis still a lucrative career skill to learn, and does it rank among the top 10 highest-paying jobs?
 3. Which country offers the highest salaries for data scientists across different job schedules?
 4. What is the most popular recruiting platform in the United States?
-5. What is the distribution of data science job opportunities across different countries?
+5. What are the five highest-paying roles in the United States?

 ## 📊**Data Analysis**
 - Extracting & Counting Job Titles